-To clear the warnings and error status of ALL entities in the system, select the K button from the toolbar or Actions, Clear All Notifications from the menu.
+To clear the warnings and error status of ALL entities in the system, select the button from the toolbar or Actions, Clear All Notifications from the menu.

 Historical statuses will never be cleared.
-The number of saved historical statuses is controlled by the -notificationHistoryDepth command-line option Table 2.1.
-"Command-line Options" for details).
+The number of saved historical statuses is controlled by the -noti-ficationHistoryDepth command-line option (see for details).

-Table 3.1 lists the conditions that considered warnings errors.
+Table 3.1 Warning and Error Conditions lists the conditions that are considered warnings or errors.

-Figure 3.7 Notifications Panel

-Warning and Error Conditions Table 3.1
+Table 3.1 Warning and Error Conditions

 Entity Conditions Warning or Error

-Type Inconsistency (see Section 3.3.4.2) Error
+Type Inconsistency (see 3.3.6 Understanding Type Consistency on the next page) Error

 Incompatible QoS Error

-DataReader Samples rejected Error
+Samples rejected Error

 DataReader Deadlines missed Warning

 Liveliness lost Warning

 Samples lost Warning

 Using push_on_write = false with best-effort reliability or an asynchronous publisher Error

 Type conflicts (equality comparison) Error

-DataWriter Incompatible QoS Error
+Incompatible QoS Error

-Inactivated DataReaders Warning
+DataWriter Inactivated DataReaders Warning

 Liveliness lost Warning

 Deadlines missed Warning

-DomainParticipant On same host as another DomainParticipant that does not agree on using shared memory Error
+DomainParticipant On same host as another Domain Participant that does not agree on using shared memory Error

 Topic Inconsistent topic status Error

-Type conflicts might be ignored if the -ignoreTypeConflicts command-line option is used (see Table 2.1, "Command-line Options" for details).
+Type conflicts might be ignored if the -ignoreTypeConflicts command-line option is used (see Table 2.1 Command-line Options).

-3.3.4.1 Additional Information from RTI Distributed Logger
+3.3.5 Additional Information from RTI Distributed Logger